 A change in work assignments means I am traveling for work a lot more than I did in 2016 and getting the time to train has become a lot harder.
 So where possible I am trying to take my bike with me to continue the training and will keep this website up to date with regular posts of cycling in the different regions.

-So far in 2017 I have visited Taiwan, Canada, Australia, Japan, France and Spain with my bike.
+As part of the training in 2017 I have visited Taiwan, Canada, Australia, Japan, India, Dubai, France and Spain with my bike.
 To read the posts on here about these trips and the training I am doing search on this website using the hashtag #cycling .

 Visit the Facebook page for regular updates on the different fundraising activities.